bondarukoleh/react_tdd/info/tdd.md

 A **stub** is a test double that always returns the same value when it is invoked.
 You decide what this value is when you construct the stub.

+**Get out from the framework**
+One of the major rules of good architectural design is that you get out of framework land as soon as possible.
+You want to be dealing with plain old JavaScript objects as often as possible.
+Any kind of "business logic" should be extracted out as soon as possible. \
+There are a few different reasons for that.
+First, testing components is harder than testing plain objects.
+Second, the framework changes at breakneck speed, but JavaScript itself doesn't.